 - United through their relationship with God.
 Healthy families pray for one another, encourage each other with scriptures, and encourage each other in their walk with God.

-To sum up the traits of a healthy family you should have: pleasure in being together, open and honest communication, clear boundaries, mutual respect, trust, support, encouragement, and unity through relationship with God.
+To sum up the traits of a healthy family you should have pleasure in being together, open and honest communication, clear boundaries, mutual respect, trust, support, encouragement, and unity through a relationship with God.

 Traits of a dysfunctional family:

 - Boundaries are unclear.
-No one knows their assigned role, son taking on the role of “mom” because mom is irresponsible.
+No one knows their assigned role, and the son takes on the role of “mom” because the mom is irresponsible.